My remarks against Motion M-103February 16, 2017

 On Wednesday evening, February 15, I delivered the following remarks against Motion M-103, a Private Members’ Business (PMB) motion sponsored by Liberal MP Iqra Khalid (Mississauga–Erin Mills).

-My remarks can be viewed in the context of the one hour of debate on M-103 that took place on February 15 by following this link to the House of Commons Hansard.
+My remarks can be viewed in the context of the one hour of debate on M-103 that took place on February 15 by following this link to the House of Commons Hansard for the text, or this link to see the video.
 Further context is provided by this link to the Conservative motion moved on Thursday February 16.
 I reference this motion (“Opposition Motion”, moved by David Anderson, Cypress Hills–Grasslands) in my remarks.

 Since M-103 is a “PMB” motion, it is subject to strict debate and timing rules.
 It will have one more hour of debate at some time in the near future (it cannot be debated sooner than 10 House of Commons sitting days after it was first debated, and there is a rotation, the “Order of Precedence”, that this type of House business is subject to that will determine, subject to a trade, the timing of the next hour of debate).
 The vote on this motion will likely not take place until March or April.